The 20 Best Mitochondrial Trifunctional Protein Deficiency Doctors Near Me in Texas, US

 English

-Sarat Susarla is a Pediatric Pulmonologist in Houston, Texas.
+Sarat Susarla is a Pediatric Pulmonologist practicing medicine in Houston, Texas.
 Dr. Susarla is rated as an Experienced provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
-His top areas of expertise are Asthma in Children, Asthma, Periodic Limb Movement Disorder, and Vocal Cord Dysfunction.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Asthma in Children, Asthma, Periodic Limb Movement Disorder, and Vocal Cord Dysfunction.

 Experienced in Mitochondrial Trifunctional Protein Deficiency